VMware vSphere vs Proxmox: Which is best for your business?

 ESXi is installed directly on physical hardware in the same way Windows or Linux operating systems do.
 This software allows you to create multiple virtual machines running operating systems such as Windows, Linux, Solaris, macOS, and others on a single piece of physical hardware.

-This offers a virtualisation layer that abstracts the CPU, storage, memory and networking resources of the physical host into multiple virtual machines.
-It also has a Virtual Machine File System that provides users with a high-performance cluster file system for the virtual machines.
+This has the advantage of providing a virtualisation layer that takes all the storage, networking, compute, and memory resources of the physical host and adds them to virtual machines.
+There’s also the Virtual Machine File System, a tool that provides a high-performance cluster file system for VMs.

 It also enables the use of features such as vSphere Distributed Resource Scheduler (DRS), vSphere High Availability (HA), vSphere vMotion, and vSphere Storage vMotion.
 It also provides the API for vSphere and manages ESXi.